fairhopeweb/xero-sweet-git/README.md

 ![XeroSweet](https://i.imgur.com/qRm0ooD.jpg)

-# What you need ...
+# Requirement for *Other* Arch KDE Distros ...

-First off, note that if you want to use on *Vanilla* **Arch-KDE** you will need to add my repo since most of the packages are only available there.
+First off, note that if you want to use on other Arch based distros with KDE than **XeroLinux** you will need to add my repo since most of the packages are only available there.

 Open the file `/etc/pacman.conf` and add my repo below anywhere :